SIBAKRUSHNA/iOS_Interview/*Combine Framework.md

 }
 ```
 # 14. What is the role of AnyCancellable in Combine?
-AnyCancellable is an object that keeps a Combine subscription alive.
+AnyCancellable is a type in Combine that manages the lifecycle of a subscription.

 If the AnyCancellable object is released from memory, the subscription is automatically cancelled.